tardate/LittleArduinoProjects/README.md

-# 256 Little Electronics and Arduino Projects
+# 257 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/Pease](./BoldportClub/Pease) - a Bob Pease tribute, LM331 voltage-to-frequncy kit from The Boldport Club (Project #1).
+> Latest addition:sparkles: [BoldportClub/Emergency](./BoldportClub/Emergency) - pimp the Boldport Clup Emergency kit (Project #2) .. now a LED blinky with 3 passives and a transistor (Esaki Effect).

 Just my collection of electronics projects, many involving an Arduino in one way or another.